github/codeql/change-notes/1.23/analysis-cpp.md

   clarity (e.g. `isOutReturnPointer()` to `isReturnValueDeref()`).
 The existing member predicates have been deprecated, and will be removed in a future release.
 Code that uses the old member predicates should be updated to use the corresponding new member predicate.
+* The predicates `Declaration.hasStdName()` and `Declaration.hasGlobalOrStdName`
+  have been added, simplifying handling of C++ standard library functions.